 - 433.323 Annual report.
-(1) The Health Division shall collect information on newborn hearing screening tests from Oregon hospitals, birthing centers and educational institutions providing early intervention services as defined in ORS 343.035. - (2) The division shall analyze the information collected under subsection (1) of this section to determine the effectiveness of the testing requirements of ORS 433.321 in identifying hearing loss in the newborn child population. - (3) The division shall issue an annual report detailing the results of the newborn hearing screening tests.
-[1999 c.958 s.2]
+(1) The Department of Human Services shall collect information on newborn hearing screening tests from Oregon hospitals, birthing centers and educational institutions providing early intervention services as defined in ORS 343.035. - (2) The department shall analyze the information collected under subsection (1) of this section to determine the effectiveness of the testing requirements of ORS 433.321 in identifying hearing loss in the newborn child population. - (3) The department shall issue an annual report detailing the results of the newborn hearing screening tests.
+[1999 c.958 §2]